The Types of Garment Samples in Apparel Production

 3. Fit and Sizing

 One of the most critical aspects of garment production is ensuring a proper fit.
 Fit samples are used to check the garment’s sizing, fit, and comfort, allowing for necessary adjustments.
-This step is crucial for maintaining brand consistency and customer satisfaction, as well-fitted clothing is key to consumer appeal.

 4. Standardization Across Sizes